jdreinhardt/transcode_script/README.md

 #### Usage
 ```
-    -d    Place each file in a separate directory.
-Will also flatten
+    -d    Place each file in a separate directory in the single specified ouput
     -g    Generate commands only.
 Do not execute
-    -f    Flatten found folder to single output directory
+    -s    Flatten found folder to single output directory
     -t    Specify x264 tuning parameter.
 Default = film

     -i    Input file or folder (required)
     -o    Output folder path (required)
     -e    Exclude a folder from search
-    -r    Regex select files from folder.
+    -f    Regex select files from folder.
 Perl style.
 Must be in ''
 ```
 Script expects ffmpeg and ffprobe to be in $PATH.
 If they are not you will need to specify their location at the top of the script.